 Victor Chu

 About: I am a PhD student in the Dynamic Graphics Project (DGP) at the University of Toronto advised by David Lindell, Kyros Kutulakos, and Aviad Levis.
-I am broadly interested in computer vision and graphics, with an emphasis on computational imaging and displays.
-I’m particularly excited about creating perception systems that offer a richer, more precise understanding of the world.
+I am interested in computer vision, graphics, and machine learning.

 Previously, I received my BA and MSE in CS from Princeton University where I was part of the Princeton Computational Imaging Lab led by Felix Heide.